nicolenam/chace-builder-supply-website/README.md

     <details><summary>Opportunities</summary>

-    - Add descriptive link texts
-        <p>Check out all of our <a href="videos.html">basketball videos</a>.</p>
     - Add [alt] attributes to all image elements

     </details>

 ## Proposed Optimizations

-What optimizations did you make in your code?
-E.g. refactors, performance improvements, accessibility

-Based on the analysis, the following optimizations will be implemented:

 1. **Minification and Compression**: The HTML, CSS, and JavaScript code will be minified to reduce file size and improve load times.